Crassula hirtipes Harv.

 Watering: Avoid overwatering by using the "soak and dry" method, where the soil is soaked with water, slowly drained, and left to dry out before watering again.
 Reduce watering in winter.
 Potted plants require more frequent watering than those in the ground.

-Fertilizing: C. hirtipes do not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: C. hirtipes does not need much feeding but will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.

 Repotting: Repot as needed, preferably in spring, at the beginning of the period of active growth.
 Make sure the soil is dry before you begin repotting.

 Propagation: This succulent is generally started by leaves or stem cuttings.
 It can also be grown from seeds and offsets.
 The easiest way is to propagate C. hirtipes from a single leaf, while using stem cuttings is the fastest way to get a decent-sized plant.
 These processes are most successful if done at the beginning of its active growth period.
 Sow the seeds in the spring or summer.
 Propagating by dividing offsets is very easy because the parent plant has already done most of the work for you.

 Learn more at How to Grow and Care for Crassula.

 C. hirtipes is nontoxic to people and pets.